 Federal Student Aid (FSA), Student Portal Web Site: This site provides information on academic planning and preparation, choosing a school, types of financial aid, qualifications and steps to apply for financial aid, managing loans, and more.

-USA.gov: The U.S. government's official Web portal to federal, state, and local government Web resources and services.
+USA.gov: The U.S. government's official web portal to federal, state, and local government web resources and services.

 Finding a School

-Postsecondary Educational Institutions and Programs Accredited by Accrediting Agencies and State Approval Agencies Recognized by the U.S. Secretary of Education: This database lists approximately 6,900 postsecondary educational institutions and programs, each of which is accredited by an accrediting agency or state approval agency recognized by the U.S. Secretary of Education as a "reliable authority as to the quality of postsecondary education" within the meaning of the Higher Education Act of 1965, as amended (HEA).
+Database of Postsecondary Educational Institutions and Programs Accredited by Accrediting Agencies (DAPIP) and State Approval Agencies Recognized by the U.S. Secretary of Education: This database lists approximately 6,900 postsecondary educational institutions and programs, each of which is accredited by an accrediting agency or state approval agency recognized by the U.S. Secretary of Education as a "reliable authority as to the quality of postsecondary education" within the meaning of the Higher Education Act of 1965, as amended (HEA).

 Financing and Financial Information

 College Affordability and Transparency Center: Get cost information from the Office of Postsecondary Education that helps you make informed decisions about your choice for higher education.
 View lists of institutions with the highest tuition prices, highest net prices, and institutions whose prices are rising at the fastest rates.

 Federal Student Aid: Most student assistance from the U.S. Department of Education is in the form of grants, loans, and work-study to help pay the cost of attending a postsecondary institution.
 The FSA Student Portal has information on the federal student aid programs.

 College Cost and Other Information: College Navigator from the National Center for Education Statistics helps you find colleges based on location, programs, tuition, distance learning, evening courses, and more.
 Save your favorites and compare up to four colleges.